gamex-network/gamex_summer_school/README.md

 **The University of Edinburgh · 8 September 2026**
 [GAMEX Summer School website](https://gamex-network.github.io/school/)

-This repository contains materials for a 90-minute pratical session on **neural generative modelling with PyTorch**.
+This repository contains materials for a 90-minute pratical session on **Neural generative models in practice** with PyTorch by [**Johnny Myung Won Lee**](https://webhomes.maths.ed.ac.uk/~s1687781).

 The practical compares two tractable generative approaches on the same synthetic Edinburgh Airport arrival-trajectory problem:

 1. a **Autoregressive Transformer**, and
 2. a **Normalising Flow**.